jovotech/jovo-framework/jovo-platforms/jovo-platform-lindenbaum/README.md

 The Lindenbaum platform doesn't follow the usual JSON response path.
 Although you do receive requests, you don't send out one single response, but call multiple API endpoints for each type of response (e.g. speech output, audio, etc.).

-While that is different from what you're probably used to, it allows you to create more creative responses, for example first speech output then play an audio file followed by another speech output.
+While that is different from what you're probably used to, it allows you to create more creative responses, for example, first the speech output then an audio file followed by another speech output.
 That wouldn't be possible with Alexa.

 The following responses are supported: